 This call is used by elk to alert the herd of danger.
 The vocalization is a single, sharp sound.

 Typically, if you hear a bark, the whole herd will quickly disappear because they’ve spotted or winded you.
-It’s something you want to avoid.
+Barks are bad and a sound you want to avoid hearing.

 Cow in Estrus